talmeym/regurgitator-all/README.md

 </rg:regurgitator-configuration>
 ```

-below is example code for loading a regurgitator configuration file and creating a regurgitator instance:
+below is example code for loading a regurgitator configuration file, creating a regurgitator instance, and preparing and processing a message:

 ```java
 import com.emarte.regurgitator.core.*;